thavythach/PS-Tour-Guide/README.md

 ### Funny Note by Jesse Kuras

 A MAN ONCE ENTERED TEN PUNS IN A CONTEST TO SEE WHICH WOULD WIN, UNFORTUNATELY, NO PUN IN TEN DID.

+## Funny Note by Jake Redmond

+IMAGINE DRAGONS HAS BEEN ACTIVE ON THE RADIO A LOT LATELY, I GUESS YOU COULD SAY THEY'RE RADIO ACTIVE